Why Live in Stringtown

 Is Stringtown a good place to live?

 Stringtown is a good place to live.
-Stringtown is considered car-dependent and bikeable with some transit options.
+Stringtown is considered somewhat walkable and very bikeable with some transit options.
 Stringtown is a suburban neighborhood.
 Stringtown has 6 parks for recreational activities.
 It is somewhat dense in population with 9.5 people per acre and a median age of 31.
 The average household income is $58,286 which is below the national average.
 College graduates make up 30.7% of residents.
 A majority of residents in Stringtown are renters, with 72% of residents renting and 28% of residents owning their home.
 A

 local real estate agent serving Stringtown can help you decide if this neighborhood is the right one for you.
 Learn more on our